nelsonm49/PersonalMindMapFrontend/README.md

     npm run build
     ```

     This will generate an `out` directory containing your static site.
+    **Note:** After building, route files (like `login.html`) will automatically have their `.html` extensions removed by a post-build script `remove-html-extension.js`.
+CloudFront searches for objects/files by exact names.
+This ensures CloudFront/S3 can serve pretty URLs (e.g., `/login` instead of `/login.html`) without manual removing extensions.

 5. **Deploying to Dev or Production:**